 The detection of bridge deck delaminations using Infrared Thermography is carried out according to ASTM D 4788 – 03 using high-resolution, distance-triggered infrared and video cameras operated from an elevated platform attached to a survey vehicle.
 The infrared camera is capable of capturing a full lane width of data per driving pass, has a frame rate of 60 frames per second, and thermal sensitivity of less than 0.1 degree C. All data collection is carried out at normal driving speeds, and no closures are required.
-In some cases, infrared data can also be collected using fixed-wing aircraft or Unmanned Aerial Vehicles (UAV), such as drones.
+In some cases, infrared data can also be collected using fixed-wing aircraft (Aerial Infrared).
+This method of data collection is preferred over utilization of drones because it is more productive, cost effective, and accurate.
+Since beginning this form of data collection with our first project in 2017, we have been able to survey over 2,000 bridge decks across Wisconsin, Rhode Island, Indiana, and Minnesota, and are anxiously awaiting upcoming projects in North Dakota and Alaska this year!

 The infrared data is analyzed to quantify and map deck delamination and/or overlay debonding.
 White blotchy areas on the IR images are “hot spots” where the surface temperature is higher, indicating thermal barriers caused by delaminations.
 For decks with overlays, these “hot spots” can be attributed to either debonding of the overlay, or delamination at the rebar level.